-I have experienced Polar Katabatic Winds on a number of occasions, they are hard to explain to those who have not witnessed them.
+I have experienced Polar Katabatic Winds on a number of occasions, they are hard to explain to those who have not felt the ferocity of the wind.

 They start visually with high cloud forming distinctive shapes over mountain tops.
 The peaks make the air spin forming spinning clouds high into the sky.
 The wind has to be over 100 mph to form these clouds.
 The wind howls like a banshee, then hits you! the temperature plummets, your skin dries of all its essential oils.
 The wind cuts through your clothing, you would not last long in such a wind.

 I decided to try to portray the power of this wind in a series of photos.
 I watched how the wind shapes the clouds and waited until it had carved a delicate shape in the sky and took photos of it.
 Working first in Colour I found that the photos didn’t have the tone in the cloud that I was seeing.
 So I changed to Monochrome which emphasized the tonal range reflecting the drama of the event.

 Next I thought about how the Katabatic wind works – it falls off the Polar Ice Caps to the sea.
 This explains their frigidity.
 The wind races down to the sea whipping up snow and ice this can be capture and would show the invisible wind.
 It appears and is gone in a short period of time, just moments.

 I wanted to capture the savage beauty within the area affected by the wind.
-However whilst beautiful it is deadly dangerous look close at the pictures below and ask yourself would you like to be in such weather at such a place?
+However whilst beautiful it is deadly.
+Look closely at the pictures below and ask yourself, would you like to be in such weather?